robertkarl/yabc/testdata/binance/binance.md

-"In the BTCETH market, the column Amount is ALWAYS in BTC regardless of BUY/SELL"
+In the BTCETH market, the column Amount is ALWAYS in BTC regardless of BUY/SELL.